jjneely/carolinarscm.org/content/register.md

 </div>
 -->

-Registration is now open!
+Registration is now open for girls and adults!
 You may [contact][7] us with any questions you may have.
 Please remember that all youth, adults, and staff must have all forms on file prior to arrival at Duke University.

 A $100 deposit is required with completed registration forms to reserve your place in this year's RSCM Carolina Summer Choral Residency.
 Please see